closesttopurple/THE-HUMAN-SERVER/README.md

 ### Currently working on?
 I'm currently working on converting everything into it's own page !
 I mean <i>everything...</i> THIS IS SO MUCH WORK.
 Seriously, I have to meticulously copy and paste !
 Okay, okay...\
 I'm joking.
 It's more tedious than anything, but still rather annoying.
 Can you imagine how long it's going to take me to convert DOD3 Story Side into a page ?
 Yowza, if you will.\
-I currently Have DOD1's Character Novella's and "The Song of Fourteen Years" finished.
+I currently Have DOD1's Character Novellas and "The Song of Fourteen Years" finished.

 ### Last Updated:
 April 10th.